harditrivedi16/Time-Aware-Retrieval-Augmented-Language-Model/README.md

+### This paper is accepted at CAI 2025 (in May) and will be published on IEEE Xplore.

 Paper Name: Enhancing Retrieval-Augmented Language Models with Temporal Awareness

-This paper is accepted at CAI 2025 and will be published on IEEE Xplore.

 Abstract: Abstract—In this paper, we propose and evaluate TempRALM, a temporally aware retrieval-augmented language model with